 47How a non-AP STA determines an AP's non-HT rate transmission support is implementation dependent.
 The non-AP STA might

-conservatively use the BSS basic rate set, or it might use knowledge of past transmissions by the AP, or it might use other means.
+conservatively use the BSS’s basic rate set, or it might use knowledge of past transmissions by the AP, or it might use other means.

 At 1607,64: